Peanut Butter Chocolate Protein Bars

-In case you aren’t aware, I’m both a personal trainer and a health coach.
-Lucky for me, I’ve learned from both of these specialties about the importance of fueling up after workouts.
-I try to get a mix of protein and carbohydrates in my body within an hour of working out — protein to help rebuild my muscles and carbohydrates to help rebuild my energy stores.
+As both a personal trainer and a health coach, I have studied about the importance of fueling up after workouts.
+Within an hour of working out, it’s important to get a mix of protein and carbohydrates into your body — protein to help rebuild muscles and carbohydrates help to rebuild energy stores.

-I go through phases of grabbing certain snacks to keep in my gym bag — sometimes it’s protein powder to simply shake up with water, other times it’s been protein bars or energy bites.
-I went through a phase when I was constantly packing RXBARs for a post-workout snack.
-I would buy them by the case because they were (and still are!) that good.
+I went through a major phase, constantly packing RXBARs for a post-workout snack.
+I was buying them by the case because they were (and still are!) that good.

-I quickly realized how much money I was spending on RXBARs and I figured I should probably rein it in.
+It didn’t take long for me to realize how much money I was spending on RXBARs and I figured I should probably reign it in.
 These copycat protein bars are a product of that realization, and you guys…they’re amazing.
 Treat yourself to a protein bar for a fraction of the price!
 I can’t wait to experiment with more flavors.
 Maple sea salt, I’m looking at you!

 - E-A-S-Y. Seriously, I can throw these together in 15 minutes or less!